eddie-LA/PSO-optimized-NN/README.md

 Number of hidden neurons - any positive integer

-* Note: Some graphs will turn out looking bad.
-This is due to iteration over activation functions for problems that require a specific one (e.g. an activation funcion with only positive values so negatives can't be handled in the neurons, where the output needs to be negative in places).
-This was needed to do and point out in the report and is working well.
+* Note: Big graphs will turn out looking cluttered.
+This is due to the runs' values not being averaged.
+This was useful for illustrating the changes between runs and to point out the stochastic nature of the algorithm.